Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Related Work

 \section{Related Work}

 \textbf{Document NMT}: Conventional approaches in Doc-NMT rely on a straightforward concatenation technique \citep{tiedemann-scherrer-2017-neural,agrawal-etal-2018-contextual,post2023escaping}.
 Several works also explored complicated adaptations to transformer architectures, such as the inclusion of additional context encoders \citep{jean2017does,voita-etal-2018-context}, adjustments to positional information \citep{bao-etal-2021-g,li2023p}, and the application of data augmentation strategies \citep{sun-etal-2022-rethinking}, among others.
 Similar to our work is \citet{voita-etal-2019-context}, where sentence-level translations are refined to create a coherent document but without considering the source context.
-Furthermore, there is no clear consensus on which direction to follow given the lack of comparability in the evaluation and targeted test sets for Doc-NMT \citep{post2023escaping}.
-Nonetheless, our approach can still be helpful with new techniques as it does not rely on a specific architecture.

-\textbf{LLM for MT}: LLM's are currently being explored for MT given their success in several tasks.
+\textbf{LLM for MT}: LLMs are currently being explored for MT given their success in several tasks.
 These techniques were mainly facilitated by ICL \citep{brown2020language} at sentence-level \citep{zhang2023prompting,vilar2022prompting} or document-level \citep{hendy2023good,wang2023document}.
 Similar to our work, the other line of direction is integrating translation memories \citep{mu-etal-2023-augmenting,moslem-etal-2023-adaptive} or correcting NMT system outputs in the prompt \citep{raunak2023leveraging,chen2023iterative}.
-It is worth noting that our work sets itself apart from these approaches by leveraging efficient LORA and enabling the effective fusion of NMT with LLM's at both the sentence and document-levels.
+It is worth noting that our work sets itself apart from these approaches by leveraging efficient LoRA and enabling the effective fusion of NMT with LLMs at both the sentence and document-levels.

 \textbf{Online Learning for NMT:} Integrating human feedback for MT was explored in both statistical MT \citep{formiga2015leveraging,logacheva2017human}.
 Many methods perform additional training steps using the feedback and alter the MT model at run-time \citep{turchi2017continuous,kothur-etal-2018-document}.
 Few works explored integrating retrieval and cache mechanisms to avoid further fine-tuning \citep{gu2018search,shang2021guiding,wang2022non}.
-Our approach in contrast uses forced decoding and does not need additional training or cache mechanisms.
+Our approach incorporates human feedback as context and does not need any changes.